ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 # Snapshotting, cloning, and restoring
 {: #volume-snapshot-clone}

 The {{site.data.keyword.powerSysShort}} service provides the capability to capture full, point-in-time copies of entire logical volumes or data sets.
-Using IBM's *FlashCopy* feature, the {{site.data.keyword.powerSys_notm}} API lets you create delta snapshots, volume clones, and restore your disk if needed.
+Using IBM's *FlashCopy* feature, the [Power Systems Virtual Server API](https://cloud.ibm.com/apidocs/power-cloud#introduction) lets you create delta snapshots, volume clones, and restore your disk if needed.

 The {{site.data.keyword.powerSys_notm}} snapshot, clone, and restore capabilities are currently available only in *DAL13*.
 {: preview}